MicrosoftDocs/customer-insights/ci-docs/data-sources.md

    > [!NOTE]
    > **Data** > **Entities** only show a portion of the corrupt records.
 To view all the corrupt records, look at the Customer Insights folder in your storage account.

 1. Fix the corrupted data.
-For example, for Azure Data Lake data sources, [fix the data in the Data Lake Storage or in the manifest/model.json file](connect-common-data-model.md#common-reasons-for-ingestion-errors-or-corrupt-data).
+For example, for Azure Data Lake data sources, [fix the data in the Data Lake Storage or update the data types in the manifest/model.json file](connect-common-data-model.md#common-reasons-for-ingestion-errors-or-corrupt-data).
 For Power Query data sources, fix the data in the source file and [correct the data type in the transformation step](connect-power-query.md#data-type-does-not-match-data) on the **Power Query - Edit queries** page.

 After the next refresh of the data source, the corrected records are ingested to Customer Insights and passed on to downstream processes.